fChristenson/Illithid-Imperatus/readme.md

 Items are found in the tutorial chest.

 - Ring of the Ulitharid
-  - Ceremorphosis (Turn in to endgame Mind Flayer, permanently)
+  - Ceremorphosis (Turn in to endgame Mind Flayer)
-  - Ulitharid Power Infusion (Gain all Mind Flayer and Ulitharid powers)
+  - Ulitharid Power Infusion (Gain all Mind Flayer and Ulitharid powers.
+Returns player to original model if using Mind Flayer model)
   - Ulitharid Ceremorphosis (Ceremorphosis with Ulitharid spells)
   - Emperor Ulitharid Ceremorphosis (Ulitharid Ceremorphosis with Emperor model)
   - Gale Ulitharid Ceremorphosis (Ulitharid Ceremorphosis with Gale model)